smallnest/Jax-RS-Performance-Comparison/README.md

 So I have test five Jax-RS implementations plus embedded containers despite business logics.
 The RESTful service is very simple and it only returns a "hello world" string.
 Remember,  tests don't contain any business logics even JSON libraries.
 There are other articles to dicuss serialization framework.
 For example, [my test](http://colobu.com/2014/08/26/java-serializer-comparison/)

+> I have added test result for spring boot since some one want to know why Spring boot framework is my choice.
 ### Compile applications
 It is a multiple-module maven project.
 You can run "mvn package" in parent directory to packge each module.